 Using a range of strategies that are relatively straightforward and easy to implement, the program assists participants in dealing with unhelpful thoughts, feelings, and behaviours, as well as stress-management strategies, time-management skills, communication and assertiveness skills, relaxation strategies, goal setting, and wellbeing recommendations.
 Overall, the program provides for a holistic approach to wellbeing by not only focusing on tacking the psychological ill-health considerations, but also offering proactive solutions for those who may not currently be experiencing symptoms of distress, but who desire to maintain their current levels of wellbeing.

 Early outcome research on the program's effectiveness has shown a significant decrease in symptoms of depression, anxiety, stress, and negative effect - all of which are contributing factors to psychological wellbeing.
 Following participation in the program, vets also indicated they were better able to cope with the demands of their everyday lives once they had learnt the strategies taught, and they felt better about themselves.

 So instead of reaching for that wine bottle to try and erase the stress of your day, why not choose a healthier - and more effective - way of looking after yourself?
 In addition to our face-to-face group workshops, this program may also be delivered at your workplace (contact us to find out more).

 Please contact us if you are interested in attending one of our face-to-face workshops, or would like to discuss the possibility of Dr Hamilton presenting a workshop at your workplace.

 Due to the current issues and restrictions due to the COVID-19 pandemic, this program (with bonus topics) is now available online!
-Dr Hamilton will facilitate this 10-week online program and cover all of the topics - and more.
+Please read more about this option on our conference page.